roytang/blog/content/post/2022/08/iron-man-v1/index.md

 #### Secret Identity

 Another big difference with the MCU is Tony Stark's secret identity as Iron Man.
-In the MCU he reveals it almost immediately at the end of the first film, while in the comics, he keeps his identity secret for the entire v1 run.
+In the MCU he reveals it at the end of the first film, while in the comics, he keeps his identity secret for the entire v1 run.
 (He would not reveal his identity publicly until the early 2000s.)
 Comics Stark uses several methods to hide his secret identity including life-model decoys or having someone else like Eddie March, Happy Hogan or Jim Rhodes wear the armor alongside him in public.

-This allowed the writers to of course have a lot of Stark's personal problems be related to the fact that his identity as Iron Man is a secret!
+This of course allowed them to write a lot of Stark's personal problems revolving around having to keep his identity a secret.
+AKA the Peter Parker class of troubles.

 #### History